daveograham/Animina/README.md

 --------------------------------

 CHANGE LOG:
+New in v0.95 - Fixed a bug where saving a selection to disc would change the current Maya scenefile name.
+Loading also now clears the current selections in the GUI.

 New in v0.94 - A help dialog!
 The UI has been rearranged a little to include a help button which explains the useage of the save/load/create buttons

 New in v0.93 - Restoring a save now checks if objects have been deleted in the outliner and removes them from the groups